karthikpohane/Aganitha_Takehome/README.md

 ```

 ### Instructions:
-- **`path/to/screenshot.png`**: Replace this with the actual path to your screenshot file (you can upload the screenshot to the repository if needed).
+- **`path/to/screenshot.png`**: Replace this placeholder with the actual file path to your screenshot.
+You can upload the screenshot to your repository or save it in the `assets` folder within your project directory.